soumilk/HackerRank_Solutions/README.md

 I am also in a process of learning and really interested in the competitive programming as soon as I solve a problem I will share that in this repository.

 IT IS RECOMMENDED THAT YOU SHOULD TRY YOUR BEST TO SOLVE THE PROBLEM BY YOURSELF AND THEN OPEN UP THE SOLUTION.
+This repo is also open for pull requests so if anyone want to share their code as well then its welcome.